+Conversely, one can take as starting point a result characterising some class of complete scattering diagrams in terms of the invariants of acyclic quivers $\bar{\chi}_Q(d,\zeta)$, such as \cite[Theorem 1.5]{BridgelandScattering}.
+Then, according to Theorem \ref{QuiverChiTheorem}, certain coefficients of these complete scattering diagrams may also be expressed as residues $\jk^{\infty}_{ab}(\opZ_Q(d), \zeta)$ (a priori, the coefficients corresponding to $d$ for which $\widehat{\zeta}$ is regular, see Remark \ref{regularityRmk}); and it seems interesting to ask if this also reflects some formula for the theta functions of such diagrams. \end{rmk} Theorem \ref{MainThm} $(ii)$ makes precise the expectation that the JK generating function \eqref{JKPartFunc} can be computed in terms of the family of complex structures on a Calabi-Yau manifold: up to the identification

-(which is possible, by versality), it is determined by the scattering diagram $\bar{\fD}$, and so by the infinitesimal deformations around the large complex structure limit $\X_0$ of the GHK mirror family.
+(which is possible, by versality), it is determined by the scattering diagram $\bar{\fD}$, and so by the datum of the GHK mirror family around the large complex structure limit $\X_0$.
 At the same time it is also computed by the (open) genus zero Gromov-Witten theory of $(U, \Omega)$.
-This confirms the expectations from physics for the relation of Jeffrey-Kirwan residues to the $A$ and $B$-models of $(U, \Omega)$, because, according to \cite{ghk} (and, more generally, by a result of Ruddat and Siebert, see \cite{ruddat}), the mirror map for the GHK family around $\X_0$ is given by
+The relevant change of variable is given by the mirror map since, according to \cite{ghk} (and, more generally, by a result of Ruddat and Siebert, see \cite{ruddat}), the mirror map for the GHK family around $\X_0$ is given by